 5. Number of Directors/KMPs/employees/workers against whom disciplinary action was taken by any law enforcement agency for the charges of bribery/ corruption.

 FY 2022-23 FY 2021-22

-Directors Not continued
+Directors Not applicable

 KMPs

-Employees Not applicable
+Employees

 Workers

 6. Details of complaints with regard to conflict of interest: